 How to prepare:

-Add one or two tablespoon fresh or dried chamomile flowers in the boiled water.
+Add one or two tablespoons of fresh or dried chamomile flowers to the boiled water.
 Then cook it for 5-10 minutes.
 Consume the drink before going to bed to aid sleep or throughout the day to reduce your anxiety and promote calmness.

 Green Tea for anxiety

-Green tea is high in antioxidants and often related to physical wellness, mostly it is beneficial to the mental health.
+Green tea is high in antioxidants and often related to physical wellness, mostly it is beneficial to mental health.
 It is renowned for its relaxing properties.
-According to research, it can assist you with everything from maintaining your blood pressure to lose your weight.
+According to research, it can assist you with everything from maintaining your blood pressure to losing weight.